Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 Where Are the Lines?

-In 1976, a fair amount of controversy was created surrounding the publication of Rabbi Yehuda HaChassid’s commentary on the Torah.
+In 1976, a fair amount of controversy was created surrounding the publication of Rabbi Yehudah HaChassid’s commentary on the Torah.
 Certain passages seemed to allow for parts of the Torah that were not written by Moshe Rabbeinu.
-The question of whether to publish was brought to Rav Moshe Feinstein, who ruled that they should be taken out (Iggros Moshe YD, vol. 3, #114-115).
+The question of whether to publish was brought to Rav Moshe Feinstein, who ruled that they should be taken out (Igros Moshe YD, vol. 3, #114-115).
 The incident was another example—among many—of the ambiguity surrounding where the boundaries are, so to speak, for theologically sound discourse.

 Boundaries in theological discourse are tricky, especially now.
 Online discourse has eroded what were once more obvious communal norms and lines.
 That’s not entirely a bad thing as people have access to more ideas, opinions, insight, and experiences than ever before.
 But the job of knowing who is the expert has become far more difficult.